 Having strong beliefs about what you ‘should’ or ‘shouldn’t’ do and having judgements based on these

 Many people recover from anxiety disorders by understanding what their symptoms are and finding ways to manage and protect against triggers.
-By taking small steps to understand how anxiety impacts on you, and improving self-care we can begin to take control of our emotions, and become more emotionally resilient.
+By taking small steps to understand how anxiety impacts you and improving self-care we can begin to take control of our emotions and become more emotionally resilient.